 The Board of World Mission serves on behalf of the Alaska, Northern, and Southern Provinces of the Moravian Church in North America and of the Unity of the Brethren in Texas.
 The staff of the BWM are available to help answer your questions and help engage you, as you feel called, in support of God’s Mission in the world!

-Get involved in every area of our Ministry.
+Get involve in every area of our Ministry

 Do you care passionately about improving your church leadership and the quality of our ministry.
 Join in to help in strategies for our church to be more effective, and more innovative through your time and stewardship.
 We Need YOU!

-First Moravian church of Georgia serve our community through various community programs such as The Net Food Pantry, The Quinn House, Blankets of Love and the Good Samaritan.
+First Moravian Church of Georgia serves our community through various community programs such as The Net Food Pantry, The Quinn House, Blankets of Love and the Good Samaritan.